piyop/tfaug/README.md

 ## Samples

-Some Classification and Segmentation Usage is shown here.
+Simple Classification and Segmentation Usage is shown below.
 Whole ruunable codes is in sample_tfaug.py

 #### Classification Problem